binerogroup/documentation/getting-started/managing-your-cloud/openstack-terminal-client.rst

     openstack image list

 The client will run either as a command with arguments or in interactive mode (at which point the arguments are the commands).
-A good way to find the right command is is to run:
+A good way to find the right command is to run:

 ::